christian-fei/Simple-Jekyll-Search/README.md

 <h2 id="bs">Browser support</h2>

-Browser support should be pretty decent with this `addEventListener` [shim](https://gist.github.com/eirikbacker/2864711#file-addeventlistener-polyfill-js)
+Browser support should be about IE6+ with this `addEventListener` [shim](https://gist.github.com/eirikbacker/2864711#file-addeventlistener-polyfill-js)